 Fish Protection-Populations of many migratory fish species in the Pacific Northwest have declined significantly over the last several decades.
 Many of these distinct populations have been granted protection under the federal Endangered Species Act (ESA).
-Long-term recovery plans for these species include major operational changes to the region's hydroelectric projects, which have resulted in reductions in hydroelectric generation capacity and the seasonal shifting of hydroelectric generated at affected facilities on the mid-Columbia River in central Washington and may be adversely affected by such reductions and seasonal shifting at those facilities.
+Long-term recovery plans for these species include major operational changes to the region's hydroelectric projects, which have resulted in reductions in hydroelectric generation capacity and the seasonal shifting of hydroelectric generation from the fall and winter periods to the spring and summer periods.
+PGE has purchase contracts for power generated at affected facilities on the mid-Columbia River in central Washington and may be adversely affected by such reductions and seasonal shifting at those facilities.
 The timing of stored water releases also affects the availability and price of power in the regional wholesale market.

 PGE is implementing a series of fish protection measures at its hydroelectric projects on the Clackamas, Deschutes, and Willamette rivers that were prescribed by the U.S. Fish and Wildlife Service and the National Marine Fisheries Service under their authority granted in the ESA.
-As a result of measures contained in their operating licenses, the Deschutes River and Willamette River projects have been certified as low impact hydro, with 50 MWa of their output included as part of the Company's renewable energy portfolio used to meet the requirements of Oregon's RPS.
+As a result of measures contained in their operating licenses, the Deschutes River and Willamette River projects have been certified as low impact hydro, with 50 MWa of their output included as part of the Company&rs quo;s renewable energy portfolio used to meet the requirements of Oregon's RPS.